Home Arch Linux How To Remove Everything Except The Base System In Arch Linux

 • The asexplicit option tells the pacman to install packages explicitly.
 In other words, we fake their install reason to be explicitly installed.
 This is useful if you want to mark a package as explicitly installed so it will not be removed by the --recursive remove operation.

-Finally, remove the orphaned packages (dependencies) using the following command.
+Finally, remove the orphaned packages and their dependencies using the following command:

 $ sudo pacman -Rsunc $(pacman -Qtdq)